JohnD-EE/AroundTheBlock/presentations/blockchainIntro.md

 * Unicast (encrypted to identity) / Broadcast (encrypted to topic) / Multicast
 * Dapps signalling to collaborate on transactions
 * Transient Datagrams - broadcst a message between groups of ppl that have a limited lifetime
 * Dark comms (privacy) where correspondents know nothing about each other except a hash.
-Messaging between contracts
+Hide location of sender and receiver.
 * shh protocol
 * Messaging doesn't need consensus and is expensive to be processed on blockchain - needs dedicated protocol
 * Not high-bandwidth point-to-point so can't be like skype